scality/Zenko/docs/docsource/reference/apis/cloudserver/object_operations/head_object.rst

 returning the object itself (READ access to the object is necessary to use the operation).

 By default, the HEAD operation retrieves metadata from the current version of an object.
-If the current version is a delete marker, Amazon S3 behaves as if the object was deleted.
-To retrieve metadata from a different version, use the versionIdsubresource.
+If the current version is a delete marker, Zenko behaves as if the object were deleted.
+To retrieve metadata from a different version, use the versionId subresource.

 .. warning::

   The HEAD Object operation does not return a response body.
 Its response header is the same as for a GET Object operation.

 Requests
 --------